Compact Dynamical Foliations

 \begin{proposition} \ For every $x\in M$ it holds

 In particular if both groups $G^u_x,G^s_x$ are finite, then $G_x$ is finite. \end{proposition}

 \begin{proof} Note first that if either $G^s_x$\ or $G^u_x$\ are infinite then by Proposition \ref{voleqhol} there exist center leaves close to $L_x$\ with arbitrarily large volume, so $G_x$\ cannot be finite.
 Assume now that both groups $G^s_x, G^u_x$ are finite.
 Observe that the first inequality follows easily by definition of holonomy.
-For the second one, by Theorem \ref{posibilidadcompacta} the leaf $L_x$\ has saturated neighbourhoods $A\subset \Wul[r/2]{L}, B\subset \Wul[r/2]{L}$.
+For the second one, by Theorem \ref{posibilidadcompacta} the leaf $L_x$\ has saturated neighborhoods $A\subset \Wul[r/2]{L}, B\subset \Wsl[r/2]{L}$.
 Take now a small $q$-dimensional disc $D$\ centered at $x$ transverse to $\Fc$, and note that any other leaf $L'$\ such that $L'\cap D$\ is sufficiently close to $x$ satisfies

-Hence $L'$ is contained in the neighbourhood of $L_x$ where local product structure is defined.
-We deduce that there exist an open neighbourhood $U$\ of $L$\ and well defined projections $pr_u:U\rightarrow A, pr_s:U\rightarrow B$\ such that for each center leaf $L'\subset U$ the sets $pr_u(L'),pr_s(L')$\ consist of a unique leaf.
-By using the coordinate system on $D$\ defined above, we obtain at that $G_x$\ is finite and it is generated by the elements of the product $G^u(L)\times G^s(L)$. \end{proof}
+Hence $L'$ is contained in the neighborhood of $L_x$ where the local product structure is defined.
+We deduce that there exist an open neighborhood $U$\ of $L$\ and well defined projections $pr_u:U\rightarrow A, pr_s:U\rightarrow B$\ such that for each center leaf $L'\subset U$ the sets $pr_u(L'),pr_s(L')$\ consist of a unique leaf.
+By using the coordinate system on $D$\ defined above, we obtain at that $G_x$\ is finite and it is generated by the elements of the product $G^u_x\times G^s_x$. \end{proof}